gbiz123/tiktok-captcha-solver/README.md

 ```

 ## Selenium Client
-Import the package, set up the SadCaptcha class, and call it whenever you need.
+Import the package, set up the SeleniumSolver class, and call it whenever you need.
 This turns the entire captcha detection, solution, retry, and verification process into a single line of code.
 It is the recommended method if you are using Playwright.